By: Marilyn L. Davis

 It’s in the subtle use of words and phrases that mark a post as mine, just as your choice of words and phrases will make people recognize your writing.

 Clearly, with these objectives in mind, my messages and directions needed to be interesting, informative, and correct.
-They also needed to be short, snappy, and succinct.
+They also needed to be short, snappy, and concise.

 Just as importantly, I wanted to tell the truth about the damage I had inflicted on people in my use and how I overcame the guilt by changing and making amends.
 And it’s in those candid moments that the images in our heads create a vision for the reader.